awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `getStatistics(input:completion:)`

 Returns the count, average, sum, minimum, maximum, sum of squares, variance, and standard deviation for the specified aggregated field.
 If the aggregation field is of type String, only the count statistic is returned.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">GetStatistics action.
+Requires permission to access the [GetStatistics](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func getStatistics(input: GetStatisticsInput, completion: @escaping (ClientRuntime.SdkResult<GetStatisticsOutputResponse, GetStatisticsOutputError>) -> Void)